awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/health-enhanced-enable.md

 1. On the **Monitoring** configuration card, choose **Modify**\.

 1. Under **Health reporting**, for **System**, choose **Basic**\.
-![\[Choosing Basic health reporting system\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/basic-health-dashboard-option.png)
+![\[Choosing the basic health reporting system\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/basic-health-dashboard-option.png)

 1. Choose **Save**\.

-## Enabling Enhanced Health Reporting with the EB CLI<a name="health-enhanced-enable-ebcli"></a>
+## Enabling Enhanced Health Reporting Using the EB CLI<a name="health-enhanced-enable-ebcli"></a>

 When you create a new environment with the eb create command, the EB CLI enables enhanced health reporting by default and applies the default instance profile and service role\.

-You can specify a different service role by name with the `--service-role` option\.
+You can specify a different service role by name by using the `--service-role` option\.

-If you have an environment running with basic health reporting on a version 2 platform version and you want to switch to enhanced health, follow these steps\.
+If you have an environment running with basic health reporting on a v2 platform version and you want to switch to enhanced health, follow these steps\.

 **To enable enhanced health on a running environment using the [EB CLI](eb-cli3.md)**